-Watson matches best Wimbledon singles performance
+Boulter earns stunning win over Pliskova

-Wimbledon: Heather Watson into third round but Alastair Gray beaten
+Wimbledon: Katie Boulter and Heather Watson win, Alastair Gray beaten

 Last updated on .From the section Tennis